nicklafferty/craftycody/content/crafts/diy-dining-table.md

 ![](/uploads/in-progress-dining-table-build-diy-12.jpg)

+After the stain is dry, you'll want to put several coats of poly on your table to protect it..
+When one coat is dry, sand with fine sandpaper and then put on the next coat.
+Repeat until the last coat.

 **Step seven** is putting the actual table on.
 Originally, I was going to leave a 1" gap between my two "solid" boards but decided against it when I put them on the table.
 If you decide to, remember to account for that when you're measuring.
 I drilled in from the bottom and into the tabletop so I wouldn't have any screws showing on the top.
 PREDRILL!!

 ![](/uploads/in-progress-dining-table-build-diy-9.jpg)